-The use of modern technology such as artificial intelligence is becoming more and more important in this context.
-Future scenarios can be modelled with the help of self-learning algorithms.
-"Interconnected intra-logistics systems that are capable of learning and self-optimisation will play a huge role in the very near future.
+The role of artificial intelligence in automated warehouse systems is also growing: with the help of self-learning algorithms, future scenarios can be modeled and evaluated.
+Working with an integrator like TGW, with access to all parts and processes of the warehouse system, ensures that such modern technology can be used to its full extent "Interconnected intralogistics systems that are capable of learning and self-optimization will play a huge role in the very near future.
 Our customers profit greatly from these advantages," affirms Johann Steinkellner, CEO Central Europe at TGW.

 www.tgw-group.com